LucianLaFleur/vanillaJS_RPG_tools/README.md

 devlog -

+--- 16 Dec.
+2024 ----------------------------------
+updated some formatting issues in CSS before uploading card_template files to github the dummy card will not

+--- 15 Dec.
+2024 ----------------------------------
+Card template trio made (js, html, css)
+- Inputs allow for info that gets translated into a trading-card template.
+- Newly generated items will spawn in a list below prevously generated ones.
+- Image input is formatted correctly on the frame (using a background image for the border)
+- Intended as info cards for enemies (so I could print things out and be more interesting) *Known issue - Card is a fixed height, so excessive info will "run on"
+  - different formatting for extra info in an initiative tracker is planned.

 --- 10 Dec.
 2024 ----------------------------------

 Best achievement: multiple characters object data displayed; can direct one character to attack another and HP dynamically update on screen through use of proxy objects